Updated: 24th August 2021

 The situation with the COVID-19 virus is evolving rapidly.
 Our main goal is to ensure the safety of all staff and their families while balancing work priorities.

-Construction activities have been shut down and the site has been secured.
-We have instructed all staff to work from home and we will continue to advance on any elements of the Project possible.
+Construction activities: limited work is continuing at the summit.
+Where possible staff have been instructed to work from home and we will continue to advance on any elements of the Project possible.

 Visitors to all Rubin Observatory sites are vetted before being granted access, and if there is any concern at all about possible contagion they are required to self-isolate for 14 days before being allowed on site.